Snowmobiling

 • Base: 0-0 inches

-La Crosse County Snowmobile Alliance maintains 144.6 miles of state funded trails for the six member clubs that handle the marking and maintaining of the trail system.
-Our trails range from a bike trail along Lake Onalaska to climbing a bluff to a view overlooking the La Crosse River Valley below.
-You may experience city street riding to woods and farm fields.
+The La Crosse County Snowmobile Alliance manages 144.6 miles of state-funded trails for its six member clubs, which are responsible for marking and maintaining the trail system.
+These trails vary from a bike path along Lake Onalaska to climbing a bluff for a scenic view of the La Crosse River Valley.
+Riders can encounter city street riding, wooded areas, and farmland.

 Lafayette County